zebrunner/carina/README.md

 Carina Automation Framework
 ==================
-Carina is Java-based test automation framework that unites all testing layers: Mobile applications (web, native, hybrid), WEB appications, REST services, Databases.
+Carina is Java-based test automation framework that unites all testing layers: Mobile applications (web, native, hybrid), WEB applications, REST services, Databases.

 * Carina framework is built on the top of most popular open-source solutions like Selenium, Appium, TestNG which reduces dependability on specific technology stack.